 Even now, she humbly gave up her career to be an incredible Mother.
 I am smack dab in the middle of taking my career to the next level, and can’t imagine having a baby.

 As we’ve grown into the women we are today, I used to oftentimes feel myself jealous of her simple life.
 Her organic family.
 Her ability to raise her kids how she sees fit.
-She has no ex-wife to deal with, or chaotic schedules to manage.
-She gets to snuggle her babies every night, and wake up every morning knowing there are no outsiders ready to attack her decisions.
+There are no former spouses to try and co-parent peacefully with, or chaotic schedules to manage.
+She gets to snuggle her babies every night, and wake up every morning knowing she can run her family the way she sees fit.

 Recently, my husband and I took a vacation.
 We were unable to take Stepdaughter with us, so to make the best of it, we pumped up the romance and enjoyed some white table cloth dinners.
 It was relaxing, rejuvenating, and a great escape from everyday life.